telekineticyeti/neosonic/README.md

 A playlist-first organization tool that provides a clean, functional UI for maintaining playlists on music servers that support the [subsonic API](http://www.subsonic.org/), such as Airsonic, Subsonic and Funkwhale.

+## Try it

+You can use a compiled version of [NeoSonic on Github.io](https://telekineticyeti.github.io/neosonic/).
+Simply log in to your hosted Subsonic-API-compatible server using the login dialog.

+Please note that your credentials are saved in your browser using [localstorage API](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage).
+Credentials are not stored by any other means.

 ## Why this tool was made

 Playlist management in Airsonic, Subsonic & Funkwhale is cumbersome.
 Adding or removing tracks to existing playlists is clunky and more time consuming than it should be.